emcraig/WS-homeless-students/README.md

 ## Information & Introduction

 The dataset included herein was created as part of a course in the MLIS program at the University of Washington iSchool.
-Compiling data provided by the Washington Office of Superintendant of Public Instruction and the Office of Financial Management, these data examine the total number of homeless K-12 students in Washington state compared against yearly enrollment, as well as identifying the individual homeless student statistics in King, Pierce, Snohomish, Spokane, and Yakima counties, as they consistently accounted for the largest homeless student count figures across surveyed years.
+Compiling data provided by the Washington Office of Superintendant of Public Instruction (WOSPI) and the Office of Financial Management (WSOFM), these data examine the total number of homeless K-12 students in Washington state compared against yearly enrollment, as well as identifying the individual homeless student statistics in King, Pierce, Snohomish, Spokane, and Yakima counties, as they consistently accounted for the largest homeless student count figures across surveyed years.
 Also included are the number of homeless students statewide, per count, identified as students with disabilities, unaccompanied youth, or English-language learners, emphasizing additional, crucial need within homeless student populations.

 The foremost intended audience for these data are policymakers, however the dataset is freely available to the public and intended to be readable and useful to citizens, especially of Washington State and the aforementioned counties.
 It is presented in both **.csv** and **.xls** formats for download.